flozdra/adonisjs-clickhouse/README.md

 }
 ```

 You can also use the `clickhouse` macro in your tests file.
-For example, you can truncate all the tables before each test:
+For example, you can truncate all the tables after each test:

 ```typescript
 import { test } from '@japa/runner'